Long-distance Walking: What the human body's for

 - upland: mountains are the best sort of ground; and this is even truer if you don’t go up the mountains (as the West Highland Way doesn’t).
 Look for the paths around the bottoms of the tops, the paths passing through the passes.

-- downland: fast grassy paths, at 300m, in country where 300m is as high as it gets: great walking, whether it’s the Cheviot foothills or the Marlborough Downs.
+- downland: fast grassy paths, at 300m, in country where 300m is as high as it gets: great walking, whether it’s the Cheviot foothills, the Marlborough Downs, the Ridgeway or the South Downs.

 - lowland: straths, vales and valleys linking one range to the next.
+The Lune Valley and the Eden valley in north west England are good examples, as is Hampshire's River Test valley.
 Just so long as it isn’t that dreary Vale of York on Wainwright’s Coast to Coast.

 - riverside: switch off the brain and let the ears enjoy the water noises.
+There are plenty of river routes, including the Speyside Way, the Thames Path, the Lea Valley Walk, the Severn Way, the Wye Valley Walk and the Teesdale Way.
 The Pennine Way goes up the Tees for a day and a bit.
 I say Tees, yes please!

 - footbridges: dangly suspension ones, long white latticework ones, thrillingly over-engineered ones where somebody had some funding to use up: I love them all.

 - seaside: all the advantages of riverside, scaled up, plus a salty smell.
-(Perhaps the South West Coast Path overdoes this aspect a tad.)
+Try a short walk on the Ceredigion and Snowdonia coast paths, the Norfolk Coast Path or the Suffolk Coast Path.
+(Perhaps the South West Coast Path and the Wales Coast Path overdoes this aspect a tad.)

 - paths across steep hillsides: folk in olden days didn’t go up hills when they could go around.
 Contour-line paths are often old mine tracks, well-built but now grassy.
 And the views are great, even if one-sided.